huangjjatr/AIE-TransReID/README.md

 ./test.sh m
 ./test.sh d
 ```
-Then change to subdirectory : logs, open AIE_test.dropout.ipynb and run all the cells to generate all the data shown in Table 1.
+Then change to subdirectory : logs, open AIE_test_dropout.ipynb and run all the cells to generate all the data shown in Table 1.
 ```logs
 cd logs
 jupyter notebook AIE_test_dropout.ipynb